MiguelPimienta19/mcc-event-hub/NEXT_STEPS.md

 **Features:**
 - Dashboard at `/admin` route
 - List all events with edit/delete buttons
-- Create event form (better than modal)
 - Manage admin users (add/remove from Profile table)
-- View analytics (event count, upcoming events, etc.)
+- View analytics (event count, upcoming events, etc.) not sure if really need the analytics part.

 **Requires:** Admin authentication (Option 2) to be done first